Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Synthetic Data Generation

 \subsection{Dataset Construction}

-Our training set consists of 5000 background segments, where each segment contains instrumental noise plus confusion noise.
-This represents the typical LISA data stream without resolvable sources.
-The test set contains 200 background segments and 400 signal segments, where signal segments include a resolvable source (MBHB, EMRI, or galactic binary) embedded in the background.
-Resolvable sources have SNR in the range $[10, 50]$, ensuring they are detectable above the confusion background.
+Our training set consists of 5000 background segments, where each segment denotes a 3600\,s (one hour) time window containing instrumental noise and confusion background.
+These background segments represent the typical LISA data stream without additional resolvable sources.
+The test set contains 200 background segments and 400 signal segments.
+Each signal segment contains the same background realization together with a single injected resolvable source (MBHB, EMRI, or galactic binary).
+Resolvable sources have SNR in the range $[10, 50]$, ensuring that they are detectable above the confusion background within this controlled simulation setup.
 The signal type distribution is 50\% MBHB, 30\% EMRI, and 20\% galactic binary, reflecting the relative scientific importance and expected rates of these sources.

 All signals are scaled to achieve the target SNR using the matched-filter definition:

 where $\tilde{h}(f)$ is the Fourier transform of the signal and $S_n(f)$ is the noise PSD.
 This ensures that resolvable sources are consistently detectable above the background, while confusion sources remain below the detection threshold.